ms-studio/design-briefs/README.md

 # Design Briefs

 WordPress theme for a website that gathers briefs and exercises for design students.
-The objective is to help teachers come up with new ideas, evaluate what assignments work best and what can be improved, and provide a repository of ideas.
+The objective is to help teachers come up with new ideas, evaluate what assignments work best and what can be improved, and provide a repository of ready-to-use-concepts

 ![](screenshot.jpg)